doradd-rt/ppopp-artifact/Figure-6.md

 ### 1. Network configuration

-If you see the see client printing zero throughput or latency, it might mean 1) the request/reply is not forwarded successfully, you should check step 0.1 of this readme to make sure the MAC address is carefully set.
+If you see the see client printing zero throughput, it might mean 1) the request/reply is not forwarded successfully, you should check step 0.1 of this readme to make sure the MAC address is carefully set.

 ### 2. Overloaded Caladan